Mkoek213/TrafficSimulation/README.md

 - **Spawn Points**: Marked on lanes where vehicles should spawn (at first point)
 - **Lane Connections**: Transition paths between lanes for lane-changing or merging
-- **Traffic Lights**: Control points that can be placed on any lane
+- **Traffic Lights**: Control points that can be placed on any lane **Traffic Lights**: Control points that can be placed on any lane
-  - Stored with position, state (red/green/yellow), and cycle time
+  - Stored with `position` and `green_stages` (list of integers)
-  - Visual indicators show current state in the UI
+  - Visual indicator: active color for traffic lights on the selected lane, dimmed for others

 ### Coordinate System